Got rainwater? You may be wondering how to set up drip irrigation from rain barrels. The good news is, it's easier than you think!

 If you’re looking for a gravity-fed drip irrigation system suited to your ornamental garden, bubbler emitters may be your best option.
 These systems allow you to place individual emitters at the base of each plant, allowing for precise control over where water is emitted from the drip line.
 Each bubbler emitter can also be adjusted for flow to accommodate the water needs of individual plants.

 Read on to learn how to set up our Drip Irrigation Kit for Gravity Feed with Bubbler Emitters.

-Step 3 – comes the swivel adapter.
-This part has a standard ¾” threaded garden outlet on one end and a compression fitting for attaching ½” irrigation tubing on the other end.
-Attach the threaded end of the adapter to the timer OR directly to the filter if you are not using a timer.
+Step 3 – Next comes the swivel adapter.
+This part has a standard ¾” hose-threaded port on one end and a compression fitting for attaching ½” irrigation tubing on the other end.
+Attach the threaded end of the adapter to the timer, or directly to the filter if you are not using a timer.

-Step 4 – Press the 1/2" irrigation tubing firmly into the compression fitting end of the swivel adapter.
+Step 4 – Press the ½” irrigation tubing firmly into the compression end of the swivel adapter.
 Simply push and twist to seal.

 Step 5 – Design the layout for your drip irrigation system.
 You may wish to create connected rows, a loop, or a single line depending on the placement of your plants.
 Use pipe cutters or garden shears to cut custom lengths of ½” tubing.
 Run the line of tubing around the garden using ells and tees (compression fittings) as needed to create your formation.
 Use the stakes to secure tubing to the ground.

 Step 6 – If your design is not a closed loop or if it features any offshoots, use the figure 8 fitting(s) to crimp off and secure the end(s).

 Step 7 – Now it is time to insert the bubbler emitters near each plant.
 Securely holding the tubing, push and twist the hand-held hole punch tool to make a hole and then insert an emitter.
 If you make a mistake, insert a “goof plug” into the hole and carry on!